nats-io/nats-site/content/doc/writing_applications/advanced.md

 ### Detect a Slow Consumer and Check for Dropped Messages

 When a slow consumer is detected and messages are about to be dropped, the library may notify the application.
-This process may be similar to other errors, or may involve a custom callback.
+This process may be similar to other errors or may involve a custom callback.
 Some libraries, like Java, will not send this notification on every dropped message because that could be noisy.
 Rather the notification may be sent once per time the subscriber gets behind.
 Libraries may also provide a way to get a count of dropped messages so that applications can at least detect a problem is occurring.

 {{< partial "doc/slow_listener.html" >}}